After two painfully intense mediation sessions, Dave and Don were still miles apart and more bitter than ever.

 By the time Don got to this point in his story, both he and Dave had tears streaming down their cheeks.
 Don finally collected himself enough to say, “The dumbest I’ve ever done was to fire you.
 Could we somehow turn the clock back and undo my stupid decision?”

 At that point, they no longer needed a mediator.
-I just sat back and listened as two old friends confessed and forgave their wrongs against one another, and then moved on to restore the relationship that they had nearly lost.
+Don’s confession triggered the “Golden Result,” which is “other people usually treat us the way we treat them.”
+As a result, I was able to just sat back and listened as two old friends confessed and forgave their wrongs against one another, and then moved on to restore the relationship that they had nearly lost.

-It doesn’t always turn out like this, but you’ll still have a clearer perspective and a freer heart if you ask God to help you see and acknowledge whatever is true, honorable, just, pure, lovely, commendable, excellent or worthy of praise in the people around you … especially when they disappoint, irritate or even sue you.
+It doesn’t always turn out like this, but you’ll still have a clearer perspective and a freer heart if you ask God to help you see and acknowledge whatever is true, honorable, just, pure, lovely, commendable, excellent or worthy of praise in the people around you … even when they are currently disappointing, irritating or even suing you.

 – Ken Sande